chindraba-work/AoC-2019/README.md

 Unlike other repos I produce, this will not use [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 It seems pointless to do so.
 Rather changes will be tracked based on the "Day" of the challenge they come from.
 Hopefully, by day 25, the code for day 1 will still work.

-To run these scripts locally, the current directory needs to be in the `@INC` list, which was the default, but has been changed for security concerns.
+~~To run these scripts locally, the current directory needs to be in the `@INC` list, which was the default, but has been changed for security concerns.
 That change can be reversed by using the Bash command `export PERL_USE_UNSAFE_INC=1`, or by adding the line `use lib "."` to the main launching Perl file.
 Of course, the safe choice is to add the directories from the repo to your `site_perl` directory.
-That's a good option for my development, not so good for someone wanting to test my code.
+That's a good option for my development, not so good for someone wanting to test my code.~~

 Day Two involves creating a computer to run "Intcode" programs.
 This will be a long project for me as I'm not trying to gain points, but want to have fun.
 This "computer" ought to be a nice challenge if done right.

+Built a "computer" to use as the backend for the Elf computer.
+It is a very loose adaptation of the 6502 chip assembly codes.
+The functionality of this computer is accessed by adding `use IntCode::AsmComp;` to a Perl file.
+The IntCode directory is where I will also build the ElfComp computer to use the AsmComp.

+As a test of the AsmComp, and for fun, the challenges from Day 1 was recoded to use the AsmComp assembly codes.
+They both work well, and as assembly code are much shorter than the original Perl file.
+Of course that ignores the size of the code supporting the AsmComp.

+I can see the size of the root directory growing as the Day count climbs, and should consider some kind of menu system in the root and move the challenges to a subdirectory.
+Maybe....

+The need to modify the environment, or the files, has been removed by using the `use inc '.';` work around in the main files myself.
+Having a menu system, maybe even a yearly directory setup, can simplify this as well.
+Future project, maybe.

 # Copyright and License